Windrush generation: Who are they and why are they facing problems?

-The Jamaican-British campaigner Sam Beaver King, who died in 2016 aged 90, arrived at Tilbury Docks in his 20s before finding work as a postman.
+Jamaican-British campaigner Sam Beaver King, who died in 2016 aged 90, arrived at Tilbury in his 20s and became a postman.

 Are they here legally?

-The Home Office did not keep a record of those granted leave to remain or issue any paperwork confirming it - meaning it is difficult for Windrush arrivals to prove they are in the UK legally.
+The Home Office kept no record of those granted leave to remain and issued no paperwork - making it is difficult for Windrush arrivals to prove their legal status.

-Because they came from British colonies that had not achieved independence, they believed they were British citizens.
+Because they came from British colonies that were not independent, they believed they were British citizens.

 - In Pictures: The pioneering Windrush generation